Failed Trader – 95% Never Make Money In Day Trading, Now We Know Why

 - Make sure we don’t make the same mistakes over again.

 - By not trying to be smart and advanced.

 - By focusing on simple strategies in markets where we can get an edge.

 Most energy is spent on avoiding strategies, markets, and behavior that are difficult to master.
 For example, we are not involved in penny stocks or forex.

 Backasting and premortems

-Annie Duke offers a different, but somewhat similar approach in her book Thinking In Bets called backcasting and premortem.
-This book was praised by Mr. Munger.
+Annie Duke offers a different but somewhat similar approach in her book Thinking In Bets called backcasting and premortem.
+Mr. Munger praised this book.

 Few ways to win, many ways to lose

 There are so many ways to lose, but so few ways to win.
 Perhaps the best way to achieve victory is to master all the rules of disaster and then concentrate on avoiding them.